Already Have an Account? Sign In ›

 • What's the best alternative to SMS if I want to avoid A2P 10DLC?

-iMessage Business Chat.
+iMessage follow-up.
 It delivers text (and rich content) to customers' phones without using the carrier SMS path, so no A2P 10DLC registration is required.
 You can launch in days instead of waiting 4–6 weeks for carrier approval.
 Tuco AI connects your CRM to iMessage so you can text leads without A2P—see tuco.ai/demo.

 • How long does A2P 10DLC approval take if I do register?